IlyaSemenov/node-data-cleaner/README.md

 * easily validate fields with *custom* business rules (including async checks involving database access) without additional boilerplate
 * maximize code reuse betwen validation and further data processing
-* collect validation errors for the UI
+* collect and group validation errors for the UI (where most errors belong to corresponding input fields)

 ## How it works